-In Paediatrics the Faculty of Paediatrics oversees the Basic Specialty Training and the Higher Specialty Training Programmes.

-Basic Specialist Training (BST) is two years in duration and Higher Specialist Training (HST) is five years in duration.
+In Paediatrics the Faculty of Paediatrics oversees the Basic Specialty Training Programme.
+Basic Specialist Training (BST) is two years in duration.

-The Director of Training for the Faculty of Paediatrics oversees the delivery and development of the BST and HST training programmes.
-Supporting the Director of Training is the National Specialty Directors for BST and HST.
+The Director of Training for the Faculty of Paediatrics oversees the delivery and development of the BST training programme.
+Supporting the Director of Training is the National Specialty Directors for BST.

-At Basic and Higher Specialist Training the day to day running of the programmes is conducted by the National Specialty Director(s) (NSDs).
+At Basic Specialist Training the day to day running of the programmes is conducted by the National Specialty Director(s) (NSDs).
 The NSD(s) run the Specialty Training Committee (STC) for the general paediatrics training programme.
 A key responsibility of the National Specialty Director(s) is to provide advice, career guidance and support to Trainees on issues relating to training, examination and general queries relating to the specialty.
 The NSD and STC report to the Board of the Training Body and meet at a minimum quarterly.